- The undergraduate plans we offer are structured to encourage a balanced examination of modern economics.

 - Applied courses cover an exceptionally wide range of economic problems and discourse, including

 - public finance,

 - and the economic systems of other countries.

-Click on the plan or program to see detailed specific requirements.
+View the FAS website for the plan or program to see detailed specific requirements.

 All ECON plans and programs require the 12 units below.

 Each plan differs in terms of other options and requirements.

 [ ECON 111/3.0 AND ECON 112/3.0 ]